-The process which began a few months ago with the 4 new “unmanned and digital” lines for producing LEAP turbine cases in the Brindisi plant, was just the start of the joint project between IT teams and Global Supply Chain teams in the other Avio Aero industrial sites.
+The process which began a few months ago with the 4 new “unmanned and digital” lines for producing LEAP turbine cases in the Brindisi plant, was just the start of the joint project between IT teams and Global Supply Chain teams in any other Avio Aero industrial sites.

 The previous experience with Smart Shop - the tool based on GE’s cloud platform, Predix, which makes it possible to carry out real time diagnostics on every production line or cell - has facilitated progress on the concept of implementing digital industry in Avio Aero’s factories.
 And so we are passing to the concept of the Internet of Things (IoT).
 In practice, this tool – developed from the model by Baker Hughes (previously GE Oil&Gas) – makes it possible to handle the typical complexities of manufacturing diversification present in Avio Aero’s activities.
 A logic and a work method that transcends specific processes, productive cycles, products or engine programs, because what makes this evolution possible is the data flow generated regularly by items of industrial equipment in order to communicate and connect with other units or factories.
 Wherever they may be.